ianniu/Cloud-Opt/README.md

 ## Abstract

-"This is the abstract of our project and the problem we solve."

-Based on the Q-Learning approach for optimization of the network cost and the cache hit ratio, we want to bring up a new machine learning based approach to find the best trade-off between network cost and cache hit ratio.
+Based on the Q-Learning approach for optimization of the network cost and the cache hit ratio, we brought up a new machine learning based approach to find the best trade-off between network cost and cache hit ratio.

+A brief introduction can be seen in this video: https://vimeo.com/704016222/4ec9a95672

 ## Background

-"Based on what scenario we want to do this project."

 To reduce response time, streaming services like Netflix tend to put more and more contents on CDN.
 However, with much use,  the CDN cost is relevant high.
 So it is necessary to adjust how long should one certain content be stored in CDN automatically based on the content demand.